 - Take both tests at the back of the Official Guide, including the AWA section.

 - Make sure you are doing as many timed sections as possible from various sources.
 If you can’t work through an entire section, always have a stopwatch whenever you work through questions.

-- Continue learning vocabulary as before.
+- Continue learning vocabulary as before, perhaps challenging yourself with more advanced words.
 You should know at least 800 words by now, and should probably know even more from working with the GRE Official Guide and Magoosh product.

 - Take a Manhattan GRE practice test.
 (Review mistakes).

 - Do a timed verbal LSAT Reading Section each day and 5 Critical Reasoning questions.
 Try to determine why answers are wrong on your own.

 - Take no fewer than two Manhattan GRE on-line practice tests.

 - Finish two Manhattan GRE online tests (focusing just on the math sections).